0x1f415/sh/README.md

-# oggify.sh
+# oggify.py

-does a *uni-directional* sync between two directories, converting lossless audio formats to lossy ogg. smart enough to remove files that have been deleted/ignored since the first run. ignores any files in a folder (or subfolder of a folder) containing a `.no-oggify` file. should be okay to run as a cron job. useful for portable music players/phones.
+does a *uni-directional* sync between two directories, converting lossless audio formats to lossy ogg. ignores any files in a folder (or subfolder of a folder) containing a `.no-oggify` file. should be okay to run as a cron job. useful for portable music players/phones.

 this is **UNSUPPORTED AND NOT THOROUGHLY TESTED.** I am not responsible for loss of data!